By Gemma Tedaldi | Published: 17th June 2023 | Updated: 19th December 2024

 100% yes!
 The snow-topped peaks around the fjords, the colourful fishing villages, the fresh food, what more could you want?
 Well, how about the 260km Diamond Circle Route, considered to be the northeast’s version of the Golden Circle Route in the southwest?
 Taking in numerous waterfalls, lakes, and canyons all of which call north Iceland home, this route makes visiting North Iceland worth it just for the views!

-How to get to North Iceland
+How To Get To North Iceland

-How to get around North Iceland
+How To Get Around North Iceland

+The best, and sometimes the only way to get around in North Iceland is via car.
+You can pick up a rental from the airport in Akureyri if you haven’t already elsewhere in Iceland, and hit the gravel roads in all their glory!
 In all seriousness, North Iceland was the one region in Iceland where we came across gravel road after gravel road, and they soon get really time-consuming to drive on… But all of them we drove ended up taking us to some of the most beautiful places we have ever been.

 Renting a car in North Iceland